strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

 The following are considered 'base' Strapi configurations and a description of what each file contains is given, so that new settings can be placed in the appropriate place.

-Starting in Strapi v5, the contents of the base configurations will be strictly defined and no values that are not created by Strapi will be allowed in them; that is, an error will be thrown on unrecognized values.
-Any user additions must go in separate configuration namespaces.

 A Strapi configuration file must export either an object, or a function that returns an object.

 WARNING: There are some discrepancies where certain configuration files such as middlewares may return an array and some files may not be able to export a function.
 Please confirm before use, and update this documentation when exceptions are found.

+(NOT YET IMPLEMENTED) Starting in Strapi v5, the contents of the base configurations will be strictly defined and no values that are not created by Strapi will be allowed in them; that is, an error will be thrown on unrecognized values.
+Any user additions must go in separate configuration namespaces.

 ### Base Config Names